richard-shan/fabRepo/docs/lessons/week1/gitlab.md

     - if: $CI_COMMIT_REF_NAME == $CI_DEFAULT_BRANCH
 </code></pre>
 <br>

-Unfortunately, I did not have the requirements.txt and thus I would run into an error when pushing my code to GitLab:
+Unfortunately, I initially download my .gitlab-ci.yml file from the <a href="https://gitlab.com/pages/mkdocs">**MKDocs Gitlab repo**</a> instead of the Fab Student Template, which meant that I was using an outdated and incompatible file.
+Additionally, I did not download the requirements.txt file and thus I would recieve the following error when I pushed to Git:

-<pre><code>ERROR: Could not open requirements file: [Errno 2] No such file or directory: 'requirements.txt'
+<pre><code class="language-none">ERROR: Could not open requirements file: [Errno 2] No such file or directory: 'requirements.txt'
 [notice] A new release of pip is available: 23.0.1 -> 23.3.2 [notice] To update, run: pip install --upgrade pip real	0m2.853s